The powers of darkness have a habit of hitting us where it hurts the most.

 Only the application of the gospel will protect you, your family, and ultimately, the church from the schemes of the devil.

-To fight, we need items that Christ has secured for us through his work a Redemption.
+To fight, we need items that Christ has secured for us through his work of Redemption.

 6:13 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 14 Stand therefore, having fastened on the belt of truth,